ARPASMR/CubeR/README.md

 ## An R-package to access Rasdaman data cubes via WCS and WCPS queries.

 This R-Package provides several functions for interacting with databases WCS/WCPS based on OGC standards.
 We use the [ARPA LOMBARDIA Rasdaman implementation](http://10.10.0.28:8081/rasdaman/ows) in order to host some data in multidimensionla arrays (Data Cubes).

-The package can be directly imported in R by typing:
-Repository modificato a partire dal repository clonato [mattia6690/CubeR](https://github.com/mattia6690/CubeR)
+The package has been modified and adapted from the Repository [mattia6690/CubeR](https://github.com/mattia6690/CubeR)

 #### Install
 The package can be directly imported in R by typing: